-Each funding window has an associated region and theme.
+As described in section 1.3 each funding window has an associated region and theme.
 Projects not relating to one of these specifications are not eligible.
-Further information on the themes and regions for each funding round can be found on the GRCF website.
+Further information on the themes and regions for each funding round can be found on the UK PACT Green Recovery Challenge Fund website.

-4.1.3.2 Project impact
+4.1.3.2 Project outcome

-Whilst all projects should contribute to the programme-wide intended impact of increased and sustained action on emissions reductions, the project impact stated here should be targeted to the specific positive change that the project intends to create.
+Whilst all projects should contribute to the programme wide intended outcome of increased and sustained action on emissions reductions; the project outcome stated here should be targeted to the specific positive change that the project intends to create.

-4.1.3.3 Capacity and capability
+4.1.3.3 Project intermediate outcomes

 In this programme, capacity building will be used to influence behaviour to encourage enhanced and sustained actions on emissions reductions.
-The specific ways that the project will build the capacity and capabilities of the beneficiaries should be identified (for example through training, knowledge sharing or recommendations), detailing the behaviour changes which the beneficiaries are expected to adopt because of the project.
+The project intermediate outcomes should reflect this, detailing the behaviour changes which the beneficiaries are expected to adopt because of the project.
+The programme theory of change in 1Figure 1, illustrates the relationship between the project inputs and the intended impact.